Research Group: Plant Ecology

 - Plant growth, resource allocation and life history

-- Functional trait diversity and plasticity, and effects on variety mixtures and intercrops
+- Functional trait diversity, plasticity and effects on variety mixtures and intercrops

-- Designing innovative plant teams for ecosystem resilience and agricultural sustainability (DIVERSify) (Grant from Horizon 2020)
+- DIVERSify - Designing innovative plant teams for ecosystem resilience and agricultural sustainability DIVERSify) (Grant from Horizon 2020)

 - Interactions between a wild crucifer Barbarea vulgaris, herbivores and pathogens